 Pousada Canto Bravo

-You can be sure that the Canto Bravo team will receive you very well you will be very well, they can even help you hire tours and transport to Bonete with an unaccompanied suitcase option if you decide to go on the trail.
+You can be sure that the Canto Bravo team will receive you very well.
+They can even help you hire tours and transport to Bonete – there’s an option of sending your suitcase directly to Bonete in case you decide to do the trail.

 Chalet Canto do Nema

-Couples and families looking for a little more privacy, it’s worth visiting Canto do Nema.
+Couples and families who are looking for a little more privacy, it’s worth visiting Canto do Nema.
 Located on the right side of Praia do Bonete and opposite the river Nema.

 Pousada da Rosa

 Inside the small village of Bonete, and 150 meters from the beach, is Pousada da Rosa.
-Here you will find 4 rooms that share 2 people and 3 rooms for up to 4 people.
+Here you will find 4 rooms: one that accommodates 2 people and other three rooms for up to 4 people.

 Breakfast and Wi-Fi are included in the accommodation, and in the evening you can enjoy a delicious pizza at the inn’s restaurant.